peerlibrary/meteor-blaze-components/README.md

   # Life-cycle hook to initialize component's state.
   onCreated: ->
-    super
     @counter = new ReactiveVar 0

   # Mapping between events and their handlers.
-  events: ->
+  events: -> [
-    # events method should return an array of event maps, so we concatenate
-    # a new map to a possibly existing ones.
-It is a good practice to always
-    # call parent implementation.
-    super.concat
     # You could inline the handler, but the best is to make
     # it a method so that it can be extended later on.
     'click .increment': @onClick
+  ]

   onClick: (event) ->
     @counter.set @counter.get() + 1